bibocat12/data-visualization-app/README.md

 # Data Structures Visualizer

-**Data Structures Visualizer** is an educational tool that visualizes the internal operations of basic data structures such as linked lists, stacks, queues, binary search trees, heaps, tries, graphs, and more.
+**Data Structures Visualizer** is an tool that visualizes the internal operations of basic data structures such as linked lists, heaps, tries, graphs.
 The project is built using **C++** and the **SFML** graphics library, aimed at supporting students in learning and reinforcing concepts from the **Data Structures (CS163)** course at the University of Science – VNU-HCM.

 ---